 There are often colourful characters who will tell you stories of justice from the past.
 Themed exhibitions and events also take place throughout the year!

-There are a few police museums in Scotland that are worth checking out especially if you have an interest in the history of policing and it’s effect on crime.
-Glasgow Police museum is one.
+There are a few police museums throughout the UK that are worth checking out especially if you have an interest in the history of policing and its effect on crime.

-Another is Tayside Police Museum which charts the history of policing in the city of Dundee, and the counties of Perth & Kinross and Angus, from the early 1800s through to the present day.
+Tayside Police Museum charts the history of policing in the city of Dundee, and the counties of Perth & Kinross and Angus, from the early 1800s through to the present day.
+There are the exhibits you would expect to see in a police museum such as uniform, equipment, communication and offensive weapons.

 Additionally, there is also an exhibit referencing the last person to be hanged in Dundee, William Henry Bury, who went to the gallows in 1889 for the murder of his wife, and when confessing to his crime, claimed to be Jack The Ripper.